magicbug/Cloudlog/README.md

 Cloudlog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere.
 All you need is a web browser and active internet connection.

+While Cloudlog as started by Peter Goodhall, 2M0SQL, it is has gained a core group of contributors these are listed below.
+If you would like to contribute to Cloudlog please see the [Contributing](#contributing) section below.

+Core Contributors: 2M0SQL (@magicbug), LA8AJA (@AndreasK79), DF2ET (@phl0), HB9HIL (@HB9HIL), DJ7NT (@int2001)

 Website: [http://www.cloudlog.co.uk](http://www.cloudlog.co.uk)

 ## Requirements